Uttarakhand: Tourism

 Auli and Munsiari are well-known skiing resorts in the state.

-The state has 12 National Parks and Wildlife Sanctuaries, which cover 13.8 per cent of the total area of the state.
+The state has 12 national parks and wildlife sanctuaries, which cover 13.8% of the total area of the state.
 They are located at different altitudes varying from 800 to 5400 metres.
 The oldest national park on the Indian sub-continent, Jim Corbett National Park, is a major tourist attraction.

-Vasudhara Falls, near Badrinath is a waterfall with a height of 122 m set in a backdrop of snow-clad mountains.
+Vasudhara Falls, near Badrinath, is a waterfall with a height of 122 m set in a backdrop of snow-clad mountains.
 The state has always been a destination for mountaineering, hiking, and rock climbing in India.
 A recent development in adventure tourism in the region has been whitewater rafting in Rishikesh.
 Due to its proximity to the Himalaya ranges, the place is full of hills and mountains and is suitable for trekking, climbing, skiing, camping, rock climbing, and paragliding.
 Roopkund is a trekking site, known for the mysterious skeletons found in a lake, which was featured by National Geographic Channel in a documentary.
 The trek to Roopkund passes through the meadows of Bugyal.

 New Tehri city has Tehri Dam, with a height of 260.5 m is the tallest dam in India.
 It is currently ranked No 10 on the List of Tallest Dams in the world.
 Tehri Lake with a surface area of 52 km2, is the biggest lake in the state of Uttarakhand.
 It has good options for Adventure Sports and various water sports like Boating, Banana Boat, Bandwagon Boat, Jet Ski, Water Skiing, Para-sailing, Kayaking.